Safir Pub.

 Blue Postcards

-By Douglas Bruton
+By Douglas Bruton Translated by Tara Kazemi

 In 1950s Paris, Henri is the last tailor on the once-famous Street of Tailors.
 With care and precision, he measures clients, marks fabric with blue chalk, and sews suits by hand.
 He always hides a blue Tekhelet thread in each pair of trousers—for luck.
 One day, famed artist Yves Klein visits and commissions a suit.
 This atmospheric story weaves together three timelines, exploring memory, time, truth, and imagination.
 Blue—its shades, meanings, and symbolism—runs through the narrative like a quiet thread.
 A delicate meditation on life and art, the tale invites readers to take a leap into the unknown.